 Including those that can’t be with you

-Vulnerable guests might choose not to attend, or you might want to include guests over and above the limit of 30 people.
+Vulnerable guests might choose not to attend, or you might want to keep numbers to a smaller group.
 If that’s the case, explore options for live-streaming the ceremony from tablets or phones, allowing family and friends to share in the moment even if they can’t be with you in person.

 Getting all your guests involved

-Naming ceremonies often include acts that involve all your guests to emphasise the role (big or small) that each person will play on your child’s life.
+Naming ceremonies often include acts that involve all your guests, to emphasise the role (however big or small) that each person will play on your child’s life.
 One lovely option that keeps contact to a minimum would be to give each guest a pebble to hold during the ceremony.
 They can then make a wish for your child and add it to a bowl of water as they leave.
-Or, if you’re using cabaret-style seating, how about providing candles and a lighter on each table so that guests can each light a candle at the close of the ceremony, symbolising hope and new beginnings.
+Or, if you’re using cabaret-style seating, you could provide candles and a lighter on each table so that guests can each light a candle at the close of the ceremony, symbolising hope and new beginnings.
 This would look beautiful at dusk.

 To capture all the beautiful moments from your naming ceremony, work closely with your photographer and celebrant to agree pre-planned positions where they can work unobtrusively, minimising the need for movement.
 Make sure they come armed with a zoom lense too!.